Visas for starting a business in Germany: A guide in plain English

 What are the visa requirements?

-The application process to get a self-employed visa is basically the same regardless of what type of business you have.
-But, there are some differences in the requirements that you have to meet.
+The application process for a self-employed visa is basically the same regardless of your type of business.
+However, there are some differences in the requirements that you have to meet.
 Below is a short primer.

 • You can finance your business.